appianps/ps-plugin-appianrpa-Snippets/snippets-libraries/snippet-3270-manager/README.md

 # Snippet IBM3270 Manager

-Snippet IBM3270 Manager is a simple project to facilitate the management of an IBM3270 terminal.
+Snippet IBM3270 Manager is a simple project to ease the management of an IBM3270 terminal.

 # Main functions